exogee-technology/keystone-typescript-types/README.md

 # keystone-typescript-types

-A work in progress repo to get the types ready to contribute to Definitely Typed.
+A work in progress repo to get the types for KeystoneJS 5 ready to contribute to Definitely Typed.